How to Transition From an Unregistered to a Registered NDIS Provider

 This guide breaks down each step of the transition process and explains how to move from an unregulated operation to a fully registered NDIS provider.

-Step 1: Conduct a Gap Analysis Against NDIS Practice Standards
+Step 1: Review Your Policies, Forms and Procedures Against NDIS Practice Standards

-A gap analysis compares your current policies, procedures, and practices against the requirements of the NDIS Practice Standards.
+A readiness review compares your current policies, procedures, and practices against the requirements of the NDIS Practice Standards.
 This is the essential first step because it tells you exactly what work needs to be done before you can pass an audit.

 What the NDIS Practice Standards Cover